Seasonal Internship Job Description

 - Ability to work outdoors in temperatures above 90 degrees Fahrenheit.

-- Ability to walk for long periods of time, bend down and ambulate quickly.
+- Ability to stand and/or walk for long periods of time, bend down and ambulate quickly.

 Summer Camp Counselor-In-Training (CIT)